Walter Hill: Assistant director

 After this contract to make historical documentaries finished, Hill worked for a time in the mail room at Universal ("Somebody told me that was a good way to meet people").

 He then got into the training program of the Directors Guild of America, which enabled him to work in television as an apprentice.

-He observed and worked for over a year on such shows as Gunsmoke, Wild Wild West, Bonanza and Warning Shot.
+He observed and worked for over a year on such shows as Gunsmoke, The Wild Wild West, Bonanza and Warning Shot.

 "I did a lot of shows for a couple of weeks, they would rotate you through," he says.

 Hill wound up as second assistant director on The Thomas Crown Affair in 1968.

-He then went on to work as the uncredited second assistant director on Bullitt—"It was my job to set background and also to set it up with the police.
+He then went on to work as the uncredited second assistant director on Bullitt — "It was my job to set background and also to set it up with the police.

 We had to organise every shot so people wouldn't wander out into the middle of the street and be hit...

 Every time we did a shot I was scared to death."

-In 1969, he was the second assistant director on a Woody Allen film, Take the Money and Run, but said he remembers doing very little except passing out the call sheets and filling out time cards.
-He also worked as a first assistant director on some television advertisement.
+In 1969, he was the second assistant director on Woody Allen's mockumentary film, Take the Money and Run, but said he remembers doing very little except passing out the call sheets and filling out time cards.
+He also worked as a first assistant director on a television advertisement.
 "I didn't have a shred of desire in those areas," says Hill of assistant directing.
 "I wanted to work and be around films.
 I certainly took my duties fairly seriously and all that.
 I didn't see it as a long term kind of commitment."